Support At Home 2025

 Independence - Direct Transport

-There is a $10 return fee for transport service per CHSP participant.
-All books are to be made with 24-hour notice for transportation.
+There is a $10 return fee for transport service for CHSP participant.
+All transport bookings are to be made with a minimum of 24-hour notice to support scheduling of rosters for our support workers.

 Transport for CHSP participants, attending group social excursions outside the township of Longreach, will be charged a higher fee – maximum of $20 per person return.

 Support at Home participants must have approval to receive direct or indirect transport services, as noted in their Support Plan and Notice of Decision.
 Budget and Care planning will include frequency of service provision to ensure the access of this service meets budget allocation.
 No budget is to be in a deficit.
-Participant co-contribution rate will be determined by Services Australia.
+Participant co-contribution rate will be between 17.5% – 50% of the hourly rate, as determined by Services Australia.